AY2526S1-CS2103T-F14b-2/tp/docs/UserGuide.md

 - Failure: Error messages above

 ### Undoing a previous command: `undo`
-Undo the effect of the previous successful command, provided there was already a successful command given.
-Only for commands which changes the database.
+Undoes the effect of the most recent **successful** command, provided there was already a successful command given.
+This only works for commands which changes the database.

 Command Format:
 ```